Street Legal ATVs / UTVs: Regulations in your State

 West Virginia: ATVs/UTVs cannot be operated on the highway.
 A passenger cannot be under 18 years old if the operator is also under 18.
 Operators cannot carry a passenger unless allowed by the ATV/UTV’s manufacturer.

-Wisconsin: It is legal to carry a passenger only if the ATV/UTV is made for one, but it is certainly not advised.
+Wisconsin: It is legal to carry a passenger only if the ATV/UTV is made for one, and all Polaris Ranger vehicles are.
 ATVs/UTVs cannot be operated on the highway.

-Wyoming: Operators can only carry as many passengers as there are seats, and must possess a driver’s license to operate in the state park.
+Wyoming: Operators can only carry as many passengers as there are seats, and must possess a driver’s license to operate their Ranger in state parks.